In-Person Programming for Metro Denver Schools

 - Inside the Story has field trip and in-school programs available.
 Learn about all the Inside the Story programs here.

 - Orchestra Adventure: Children will join a teaching artist and special guests on a quest to explore the orchestra and instruments while working together to discover mysterious sounds, musical secrets and treasures.

 A single musician or music educator will come into your classroom for hands-on sessions.
 Adaptable to your specific classroom needs, sessions include topics such as:

 - Art parties: Students will be guided to create their own art inspired by short performances from a musician.
 This program is all about expression and creativity.

-- Science of Sound: In this program, students will learn learn what sound is and some of the science behind it.
+- Science of Sound: In this program, students will learn what sound is, how sound is created, and the science behind what brings music to our ears.
 Students will learn how each family of instruments in the orchestra makes their sound and then they’ll get hands-on with an instrument petting zoo.

 - Instrument Petting Zoo: After a short introduction to each instrument family, students will have time to get hands-on and explore a variety of instruments from around the orchestra.
 We can bring our instrument petting zoo to individual classrooms or school wide activity days!

 These are 20-25 minute performances, great for kids in 1st grade and younger are designed to get kids moving, listening, dancing, and pretending along with a trio of musicians.
 Led by a musician who introduces each piece of music, these programs are a great way for kids to experience live music safely and in new and fun ways.

 Schools often schedule these performances during classrooms’ regularly scheduled recess times – they offer a great musical break combined with a lot of movement-based activities.